PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 lowerer lines and reduces direct registered-runner call sites from 120 to 118 without changing runtime invocation count or order.

+Two AST-identical 10-call quantized-activation/binary-bridge recovery sequences
+are owned by
+`_run_quantized_activation_binary_bridge_recovery_sequence`.
+The helper keeps Dequantize/HardSigmoid, MaxPool, Softmax, and Logistic recovery ahead of Softmax-Transpose canonicalization and the five safe binary-bridge variants.
+It contains only raw ModelIR mutators and therefore creates no pass-state scope.
+The first caller remains after quantized Reshape and before the conditional full binary-bridge optimization; the second remains after Dequantize/TransposeConv and before Concat recovery.
+The extraction removes 6 net lowerer lines without changing runtime invocation count, order, conditions, or the registered-runner call-site count of 118.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter